FelhF/F25-Team1/README.md

 ## App Functions
 1.Customer
-    Using details like name, emails, location, and interests customers can create a profile.
+    Using detailsss like name, emails, location, and interests customers can create a profile.
 Through an account setting page they will be able to update or edit.
 The profiles will also store subscription and review history
     Customers can browse bulletin boards made by providers. each board will list online deals with more specific tailored details to each store such as links.
 Search and filter system will help narrow results
     Customers will be able to subscribe to bulletin boards that match their specific likes and interests.
 Subscriptions will lead to notificationns.
 Unfollowing or following go through user profile.
     Leaving reviews and ratings will also be invluded.
-The criteria for the reviews would be based on things like authenticity of a deal, and likeability.
+The criteria for the reviews would be based on things like authenticity of a deal, and likeabil.

 2.Provider (bulletin board creator):
     Create/modify/remove provider profile: Register as a bulletin board creator/creators.